AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Introduction

-Given the extremely low signal-to-noise ratio and complex co-occurrence distribution of micro-expression visual signals, relying solely on data-driven visual feature pattern matching struggles to achieve robust multi-label classification.
-Therefore, we transform micro-expression action unit recognition from a singular feature extraction paradigm into a joint reasoning process that combines visual evidence with structural priors.
-Large language models (LLMs) exhibit significant technical advantages in processing structured inputs and executing complex logical reasoning\cite{llmsurvey,blip2}.
-By mapping subtle visual features and facial anatomical priors into semantic prompts parsable by large language models, their reasoning mechanisms can be leveraged to accomplish accurate recognition under the guidance of explicit structured instructions.
-As depicted in Fig.~\ref{fig:teaser}(b), based on these observations, this paper proposes a reasoning-oriented micro-expression action unit detection framework named AULLM++, which deconstructs the classification task into three stages including evidence construction, structure modeling, and logical reasoning.
+Given the extremely low signal-to-noise ratio and complex co-occurrence distribution of micro-expression visual signals, relying solely on data-driven visual pattern matching is insufficient for robust multi-label classification.
+Therefore, we reformulate micro-expression AU detection from a purely visual feature classification problem into a structured-token-conditioned prediction problem that jointly uses visual evidence and AU-relation priors.
+Large language models (LLMs) provide powerful pre-trained Transformer backbones for modeling structured token sequences\cite{llmsurvey,blip2}.
+By mapping subtle visual features and facial anatomical priors into compact continuous tokens, the frozen LLM can be used as a structured inference backbone for AU-relation-guided representation modeling.
+As depicted in Fig.~\ref{fig:teaser}(b), this paper proposes a structured-token-conditioned micro-expression action unit detection framework named AULLM++, which decomposes the classification task into three stages: evidence construction, structure modeling, and token-conditioned AU prediction.